 This course is designed to explore current issues in early childhood education.
 Teacher candidates choose topics, examine research, and present information in a workshop format.
 Another focus of the course is classroom management, lesson presentations, and peer critiques.
-In addition, teacher candidates have the opportunity to discuss field experiences in connection with the conceptual framework and national and state standards.
+In addition, teacher candidates have the opportunity to discuss field experiences in connection with Education's Conceptual Framework along with national and state standards.